lakkatv/lakka-website/content/articles/2014/10/16/why-the-release-is-taking-so-long.md

 Since we are collaborating more with the [libretro organisation](https://github.com/libretro), we moved our [github repo](https://github.com/libretro/retroarch-joypad-autoconfig) containing the joypad configurations to their github group.
 People around the world have started contributing their configs, so the next release of Lakka will support a lot more joypads.

 RetroArch used to choose which config file to use for inputs by matching the joypad name.
-It was problematic, since some joypads, like wireless dualshock 3, and duarlshock 4 have the same name.
-Using vendor_id/product_id is a better idea, and this is being implemented right now in the differents inputs drivers ober at RetroArch.
+It was problematic, since some joypads, like wireless dualshock 3, and dualshock 4 have the same name.
+Using vendor_id/product_id is a better idea, and this is being implemented right now in the different inputs drivers over at RetroArch.

-The next release of Lakka should include this new way of matching joypads, so all dualshok pads will be supported, wired or wireless.
+The next release of Lakka should include this new way of matching joypads, so all dualshock pads will be supported, wired or wireless.

 ## Cubieboard/Cubietruck and BananaPi ports

 ![BananaPi](media/bananapi.jpg)

-We've spent a lot of time working on these ports, and got a big help from a contributor, Alex Recio, who created the [BananaPi](http://www.bananapi.org) port and activated neon optimisation, allowing pcsx_rearmed to run at full speed on these devices.
+We've spent a lot of time working on these ports, and got a big help from a contributor, Alex Recio, who created the [BananaPi](http://www.bananapi.org) port and activated neon optimization, allowing pcsx_rearmed to run at full speed on these devices.

 So pcsx is working, snes9x-next is full speed on almost all roms... these devices are cheap... so far so good.
 Except, the software support of linux on these Allwinner devices sucks.
-We are stuck with old 3.4 kernels, and [systemd just droped support for pre 3.7 kernels](https://www.mail-archive.com/systemd-devel@lists.freedesktop.org/msg22454.html), thanks a lot systemd, very best way to fix a bug ever.
-So wifi is no more working, and it's only a start.
+We are stuck with old 3.4 kernels, and [systemd just dropped support for pre 3.7 kernels](https://www.mail-archive.com/systemd-devel@lists.freedesktop.org/msg22454.html), thanks a lot systemd, very best way to fix a bug ever.
+So WiFi is no more working, and it's only a start.
 We may not be able to maintain this port if systemd go on breaking things without caring in the future.

 ## RetroBox